Pokerole-Software-Development/Pokerole-Data/readme.md

+### I AM NOT PART OF THE DEVELOPMENT TEAM AND THIS IS ONLY A FORK OF THE ORIGINAL REPOSITORY.
+PLEASE CONTACT THE DEVELOPERS FOR ACTUAL BUGS, PROBLEMS, SUGGESTIONS, OR ANYTHING RELATED TO THE POKEROLE FOUNDRY SYSTEM.

 # Pokerole Dataset

 This repo is a Source of Truth for the [Pokerole](https://www.pokeroleproject.com/) tabletop game.
 This is a developer focused repository: if you're not a programmer, you probably want to check the list of applications built off of this data.